The Criterion Collection

+The Criterion Collection is considered the leading boutique Blu-ray label.

+In the United Kingdom, Spirit Entertainment handles distribution of Criterion titles since October 2023.
+In Canada, their releases are distributed by Unobstructed View since 2019, after their deal with Entertainment One expired that year.

 History

 The company was founded in 1984 by Robert Stein, Aleen Stein and Joe Medjuck, who later were joined by Roger Smith.
 In 1985, the Steins, William Becker and Jonathan B. Turell founded the Voyager Company to publish educational multimedia CD-ROMs (1989–2000), and the Criterion Collection became a subordinate division of the Voyager Company, with Janus Films holding a minority stake in the company, and decided to expand its product on videocassettes and videodiscs.
 In March 1994, Verlagsgruppe Georg von Holtzbrinck GmbH bought 20% of Voyager for US$6.7 million; the four founders each retained a 20% owner's share.

 In 1997, the Voyager Company was dissolved (Aleen Stein founded the Organa LLC CD-ROM publishing company), and Holtzbrinck Publishers sold the Voyager brand name, 42 CD-ROM titles, the Voyager web site and associated assets to Learn Technologies Interactive, LLC (LTI).
 Stein sold 42 Voyager titles to LTI from his Voyager/Criterion company share.
 The remaining three partners, Aleen Stein, Becker and Turell owned the Criterion Collection company, which has a business partnership with Janus Films and had one with Home Vision Entertainment (HVE) until 2005, when Image Entertainment bought HVE.
 On November 4, 2013, it was announced that Sony Pictures Home Entertainment would handle distribution.
+In May 2024, Janus Films and Criterion were acquired by Steven Rales.